shnallapeddi/PregnancyToChildHealth/README.md

 "streamlit run HealthFlow.py"

 Note: 1.Please change the database connection details with your database details in the python file.
-2. Install additional libraries if necessary.
+2. Install additional python libraries if necessary which are not installed on the system: for instance: "python -m pip show plotly"